Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 - Jokic's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Defensively, the Lakers are 20th in the league, giving up 116.6 points per contest.
+- The Lakers are the 20th-best defensive squad in the NBA, allowing 116.6 points per game.

-- The Lakers are the 25th-ranked team in the NBA, allowing 44.9 rebounds per game.
+- Conceding 44.9 rebounds per game, the Lakers are the 25th-ranked squad in the league.

-- In terms of assists, the Lakers have conceded 25.7 per game, 15th in the league.
+- Looking at assists, the Lakers are 15th in the league, allowing 25.7 per game.

+- Looking at 3-pointers, the Lakers are 18th in the league, giving up 12.5 makes per game.

 Nikola Jokic vs. the Lakers